 With grim statistics for the blind and visually impaired in academia, more clearly must be done.
 But Dartmouth’s case suggests that it’s too easy for universities to claim accessibility for the disabled while half-assing the implementation.
 After all, Manella, technically did get her practice test answer key.
 But she got it too late.

-(Photo of "Braille" Courtesy of Tim Collins.)
+(Photo Courtesy of Tim Collins.)

 - Trinity Professor Johnny Williams Shares Thinkpiece, Swiftly Gets Death Threats - June 27, 2017